StackVista/stackstate-docs/setup/install-stackstate/kubernetes_openshift/required_permissions.md

 ### Disable the privileged Elasticsearch init container

-In case you and/or your Kubernetes/OpenShift administrators do not want the privileged Elasticsearch init container to be enabled by default, you can disable this behavior in the file `values.yaml` used to install StackState:
+In case you or your Kubernetes/OpenShift administrators do not want the privileged Elasticsearch init container to be enabled by default, you can disable this behavior in the file `values.yaml` used to install StackState:

 {% tabs %}
 {% tab title="values.yaml" %}